Australian Capital Territory: Health

-The Australian Capital Territory has two large public hospitals both located in Canberra: the approximately 600-bed Canberra Hospital in Garran and the 174-bed Calvary Public Hospital in Bruce.
+The territory has two large public hospitals both located in Canberra: the approximately 600-bed Canberra Hospital in Garran and the 174-bed Calvary Public Hospital in Bruce.
 Both are teaching institutions.
 The largest private hospital is the Calvary John James Hospital in Deakin.
 Calvary Private Hospital in Bruce and Healthscope's National Capital Private Hospital in Garran are also major healthcare providers.

-The Australian Capital Territory has 10 aged care facilities.
-ACT's hospitals receive emergency cases from throughout southern New South Wales, and ACT Ambulance Service is one of four operational agencies of the ACT Emergency Services Authority.
+The territory has 10 aged care facilities.
+Territory hospitals receive emergency cases from throughout southern New South Wales, and ACT Ambulance Service is one of four operational agencies of the ACT Emergency Services Authority.
 NETS provides a dedicated ambulance service for inter-hospital transport of sick newborns within the ACT and into surrounding New South Wales.

 Transport

-The automobile is by far the dominant form of transport in the Australian Capital Territory.
+The automobile is by far the dominant form of transport in the territory.
 The city is laid out so that arterial roads connecting inhabited clusters run through undeveloped areas of open land or forest, which results in a low population density; this also means that idle land is available for the development of future transport corridors if necessary without the need to build tunnels or acquire developed residential land.
 In contrast, other capital cities in Australia have substantially less green space.

-Australian Capital Territory's localities are generally connected by parkways—limited access dual carriageway roads with speed limits generally set at a maximum of 100 km/h.
+Suburbs of Canberra are generally connected by parkways—limited access dual carriageway roads with speed limits generally set at a maximum of 100 km/h.
 An example is the Tuggeranong Parkway which links Canberra's CBD and Tuggeranong, and bypasses Weston Creek.
 In most districts, discrete residential suburbs are bounded by main arterial roads with only a few residential linking in, to deter non-local traffic from cutting through areas of housing.

-ACTION, the government-operated bus service, provides public transport throughout the Australian Capital Territory.
-CDC Canberra provides bus services between the Australian Capital Territory and nearby areas of New South Wales (Murrumbateman and Yass) and as Qcity Transit (Queanbeyan).
+ACTION, the government-operated bus service, provides public transport route services in the territory.
+CDC Canberra provides bus services between the territory and nearby areas of New South Wales (Murrumbateman and Yass) and as Qcity Transit (Queanbeyan).
 A light rail line that opened in April 2019 links the CBD with the northern district of Gungahlin.
 At the 2016 census, 7.1% of the journeys to work involved public transport while 4.5% were on foot.

 There are two local taxi companies.
 Aerial Capital Group enjoyed monopoly status until the arrival of Cabxpress in 2007.
-In October 2015, the ACT Government passed legislation to regulate ride sharing, allowing ride share services including Uber to operate legally in the Australian Capital Territory.
-The ACT Government was the first jurisdiction in Australia to enact legislation to regulate the service.
+In October 2015, the territory government passed legislation to regulate ride sharing, allowing ride share services including Uber to operate legally in the territory.
+The territory government was the first jurisdiction in Australia to enact legislation to regulate the service.